Product Information Management (PIM):

 - Product category to be displayed or not on marketplaces.

-The other great news is that once these rules are in place, each modification made and validated on the PIM product sheets automatically updates all other marketplaces.
+The other great news is that once these rules are in place, every modification made and validated by Product Information Management automatically updates their equivalents on each of the marketplaces invested in.

 Under these conditions, nothing could be easier than to open new ones!